 The Nursing Program may be completed on a full- or part-time basis.
 Courses required by the Nursing Program curriculum (see Sequence of Courses) are taught throughout the year.
 Three classes are admitted to the clinical component of the Nursing Program each academic year (fall, spring and summer).

 Changes in the curriculum and admission requirements for the Nursing Program may occur between the time you apply to the College and the time of your acceptance into the clinical component of the Nursing Program.
 You must meet any new requirements for the class in which acceptance is offered.

 Students may be admitted to the Nursing Program as either a Standard Admission or an Advanced Standing Admission.
 Standard admission students are those without a nursing license and have not attended another nursing program.
 Advanced Standing students are those that are licensed LPN’s or have attended another nursing program and are transferring in good academic standing to the Nursing Program at Montgomery County Community College.

-- High school transcript with evidence of graduation on file with the College
+- High school transcript or equivalent with evidence of graduation on file with the College

-If you want to be considered for admission to the clinical component of the Nursing Program, you must present credentials in accordance with the following requirements:
+If you wish to be considered for admission to the clinical component of the Nursing Program, you must present credentials in accordance with the following requirements:

 - Submit a completed college application indicating Nursing as an interest.

 - Submit high school transcript or GED score.
 Applicants must have completed work equal

 to a standard high school course with a minimum of 16 units including: